-- Oats: I use Lara’s Rolled Oats, which are certified gluten free by the Gluten Free Certification Organization (GFCO) to less than 10 ppm.
-(You can read more about gluten-free oats here.
-If you are gluten free, it’s imperative that you eat oats that are certified gluten free.)
+Oats: If you are gluten free for medical reasons, it's imperative that you eat oats that are certified gluten free purity protocol oats.
+(You can see a listing of purity protocol brands on Gluten-Free Watchdog.)
 Sometimes I use the oats “as is”; sometimes I run them through the food processor or my mini-chopper to make them more like quick oats.
 Quick oats do bind a bit better with the other ingredients to make a more solid square, and are slightly less chewy.

-- Flour: I have used all types of combinations for the small amount of gluten-free flour required in this recipe.
-I’ve used my “fallback” mix of Asian white rice flour and cornstarch, but I’ve also used a mix of white rice flour, brown rice flour, and cornstarch.
+Flour: I have used all types of combinations for the small amount of gluten-free flour required in this recipe.
+I’ve used my standby Two-Ingredient Gluten-Free Flour Mix, but I’ve also used a mix of white rice flour, brown rice flour, and cornstarch.
 However, my favorite recent combination includes ¼ cup of almond flour.

 Fat: In my opinion, coconut oil is not as flavorful in baking as one would expect; that's why I also used some extra virgin olive oil in the second version.
 Coconut oil is usually substituted one for one for the amount of butter, but a lesser amount of olive oil is usually substituted for butter.
 I love using olive oil to make recipes dairy free (like in my Perfect Pound Cake and Mediterranean Chocolate Cake).
 In addition to giving one a quick alternative to dairy, it also provides both amazing flavor and moistness.

 Gum: Finally, no xanthan gum is required for this recipe.